Temple Beth Shalom serves

 Temple membership is open to all who express interest in the Jewish faith.
-Annual dues are $800.00 per family and $450.00 per single adult.
-Religious school tuition is $150 per child or $250 per family.
 Dues are payable within 90 days of the beginning of the new fiscal year.
 If members cannot meet this criteria, please see the President and/or the treasurer.
 Membership rights are never denied or restricted based on financial circumstances.
 Contributions to the building fund and other special funds are voluntary.

-Please download a copy of our membership brochure
+Please download a copy of our Membership Application

 Temple Beth Shalom Cemetery Information